-Here’s some rules of thumb for we lesser mortals, and some basic information on buying and storing.
+Here’s some rules of thumb for we lesser mortals that don’t feel compelled to do what they tell ya on tv, and some basic information on buying and storing.

 Fresh herbs -